wintercms/meta/release-notes/build-460.md

 - Fixed issue where changing just the "time" field on a `datepicker` FormWidget wouldn't trigger the JS `change` event on the field.
 - Fixed issue with the numberrange filter on PostgreSQL when attempting to filter the range by infinity in either direction.
 - Fixed issue where a custom sorting constraint on a relationship definition could cause the RelationController's Lists widget to no longer support users choosing their own columns to sort by.
+- Fixed longstanding issue where attempting to return a response from `App::error()` would fail with `FormatException not found`.

 ## Security Improvements
 - Prevent tabnabbing that could theoretically occur from a backend user clicking the "Preview" button in the backend navigation and having the tab taken over by the frontend site